on-api/on-api/2.6.0/spec_sp/coorder.md

 ### products.coSubscriptionId

 Reference to the subscription on CO side.
 If it is not set, the SP will receive this later when order has been handled.
-It may however be required in case coOrderId is set if the susbcription have already been created on the CO side.
+It may however be required in case coOrderId is set if the subscription have already been created on the CO side.

 * Data format: [subscriptionId](../common/dataformats.md#subscriptionid)
 * Optional